MrAnyx/obsidian-note-batcher/README.md

 # Note Batcher

 Note Batcher is an Obsidian plugin that allows people to easily and quickly create all unresolved links with a single click.
+It uses the [Dataview API](https://github.com/blacksmithgu/obsidian-dataview) to list pages and outgoing links.

 ## Development